 Lighthouse Educational Services has a heart for children.
 From special needs students to those who excel academically, our consultants work to create a positive, individualized testing experience.
 Below, each of our WJ-IV testing consultants shares a bit of her heart with you.
 (Our consultants are independent contractors.)

-Monica Ragan, Administrative Assistant
+Kristen Aldrich, Administrative Assistant

 Donna Annis: B.A.
 English, Certified Orton-Gillingam and Linda-Mood Bell tutor